-FindTime is a Microsoft add-in that you can install in Outlook and then use to create a meeting poll that helps you find the best time for a meeting, so that all required people can attend it.
+FindTime is a Microsoft add-in that you can install in Outlook and then use to create a meeting poll.
+The poll helps you find the best time for a meeting, so that all required people can attend it.
 This saves a lot of time and unnecessary emailing.

 How to find time that suits them all